HTS tentiQ

-HTS TENTIQ is a German company specialising in the development and manufacture of temporary buildings and marquees.
+HTS TENTIQ is a German company that develops and builds temporary buildings and marquees.
 Its head office and production facility are located in Kefenrod, Germany.

 History

 HTS TENTIQ was established in 2001 in Kefenrod, Germany.

 Between 2002 and 2003 the strategic sales offices opened in the Great Britain, France and the Middle East and grew further in 2006 with further offices being opened in Singapore and Russia in 2006 and in India in 2007.

 In 2013 the company acquired the shares in the Huaye Tent (Kunshan) Co.
 Ltd in China.

-In 2014 the affiliated company HTS Industriebau was established specializing in the design and manufacture of quickly erectable steel framed structures.
+In 2014 the affiliated company HTS Industriebau was established, specializing in steel framed structures.

-Today HTS TENTIQ is considered a leading force in the aluminum temporary structures industry, supplying one of the largest and most diverse selections of temporary and semi-permanent event tents and temporary structures to private and public sectors worldwide.

-The company currently employs more than 260 highly qualified and trained employees, mainly at the Kefenrod site, the majority of whom have been with HTS TENTIQ from the outset.
-This includes a global sales team of more than 50 employees who are strategically distributed in all regions worldwide and can provide on-site support, delivery, distribution and assembly if required..